Zhou Ziqi: Biography

 As finance minister, he lost a power struggle against Premier Jin Yunpeng in 1921, and was compelled to resign.
 Seeking revenge, he convinced Zhang Zuolin to replace the premier with Liang Shiyi, the head of the civilian Communications Clique.
 That same year, he served as a member of the Chinese delegation to the Washington Naval Conference, before his resignation due to the "negative results" of the conference.

 Zhou also served as President of the Bank of China, Minister of Communication, Minister of Military, Minister of Agriculture and Commerce, and the Inspector General of Salt.

 In 1922, he briefly served as acting premier and acting president, after the resignation of Liang as premier (due to illness), and, later, Xu as President.
 His presidency, the shortest in Chinese history, was an interim one, as the Zhili clique tried to woo Li Yuanhong back into office.
 Having succeeded, but complaining of Zhili interference, he left to study film-making in the United States, later returning to China to start a film studio.
 He died on Oct 21, 1923 at his home in Beijing.

+Zhou's tomb is located in Mentougou district (门头沟区) in the western outskirts of Beijing, at the intersection of Jiulong road (九龙路) and Shuangxing road (双杏路).
+As of 2026 the tomb was not officially maintained, and its entrance had become badly overgrown with vegetation, making it difficult to see from the road.